Mixture of Concept Bottleneck Experts: Experimental Results

 \mypar{Metrics.} For \emph{accuracy}, we evaluate performance using the Mean Absolute Error (MAE) for regression and error rate ($100{-}\text{Accuracy}\%$) for classification.
 For \emph{interpretability}, guided by the principle that brevity facilitates human comprehension \citep{miller1956magical, narayanan2018humans}, and assuming individual symbols are interpretable by the user, we assess complexity via standard metrics from symbolic regression: node count, maximum depth, and the number of variables and operators \citep{smits2005pareto}.
 Figure~\ref{fig:pareto_front} represents complexity as the total number of nodes in the expression tree.
 Further results and additional details are reported in Appendix~\ref{app:complexity}.
 When the number of expression trees is higher than one, the complexities are summed across all expression trees.
 For \emph{intervenability}, we follow~\citet{koh2020concept,zarlenga2022concept} and measure task error as a function of the fraction of concepts replaced with ground-truth values.
 To evaluate the \emph{adaptability} of the proposed model, we compare the performance of \symbolicacro{} when employing different operator sets.
+We note that, beyond model complexity, complementary proxies of interpretability can be derived from: intervenability, as it reveals how much and how well the task predictor leverages concepts~\citep{koh2020concept}; and from adaptability, since a compact expression tree is not sufficient for interpretability if it contains symbols that are unintelligible to the user.